Do you have questions about your female chameleon giving birth?

 How Many Babies Do Chameleons Typically Have At One Time

-For egg-laying chameleons, the female can lay as many as 200 eggs, but there are several factors.
+For egg-laying chameleons, the female can lay as many as 200 eggs, but several factors exist.

-Some species will lay a smaller amount of eggs, while others will have an increased number with each brood.
+Some species will lay smaller eggs, while others will have an increased number with each brood.

 Another factor is the size of the chameleon species.

-Members of large chameleon species can lay 80 to 100 eggs at one time, while small chameleon species may lay two to four.
+Members of large chameleon species can lay 80 to 100 eggs simultaneously, while small chameleon species may lay two to four.

 The size of your chameleon will be a good indicator of how many eggs she might lay.

-For the chameleons who have live births, they might have between eight to 30 young at one time.
+The chameleons who have live births might have between 8 to 30 young at one time.